Minnesota Humanities Center

 Free

-Come help us celebrate and launch the first four books of the Native American Lives Series!
+Come help us celebrate the launch of the first four books in the Native American Lives Series!
 Written for middle grade readers, this biography series features Dakota and Ojibwe leaders and changemakers pivotal to both Minnesota and the United States, such as Charles Albert Bender, a World-series winning pitcher, and the first Minnesotan to join the National Baseball Hall of Fame.

-During the launch, meet the editors and authors, enjoy live readings, connect with community partners, and be among the first to get your hands on these inspiring books.
+During the launch event, meet the editors and authors, enjoy live readings, connect with community partners, and be among the first to get your hands on these inspiring books.
 If you are an educator, we will share about upcoming opportunities to bring the books into classrooms, including book giveaways, mini-grants, and professional development.
 Visit the Native American Lives Series program page to learn about all 12 titles in the series.

 Whether you are an educator, parent, librarian, or lifelong learner, this is your chance to discover a new series that honors Indigenous histories and futures, and to celebrate Native storytelling at its very best.
 All are welcome!